 2.2.3 A fundamental part of any statement about design should be its context appraisal.
-This section should demonstrate how the design principles and concepts and even detailing that have been applied to the development have been informed by the physical context of the place.
+This section should demonstrate how the design principles, concepts, access for all and even detailing that have been applied to the development have been informed by the physical context of the place.

-2.2.4 The National Design Guide references C1, C2 and I1 include conventional guidance on how to gain and demonstrate an understanding of the context of a place from an urban design perspective, e.g. heritage, landscape character, visual impact.
+2.2.4 The National Design Guide references C1, C2 and I1 include conventional guidance on how to gain and demonstrate an understanding of the context of a place from an urban design perspective, for example heritage, landscape character, visual impact.
 This section of the DAS should include a strong graphic element, using photos, diagrams and baseline maps to convey information.

-2.2.5 The context analysis and conclusions will generally need to be conveyed through various plans and writing (e.g. a Movement Plan, a Green and Blue Infrastructure (GBI) Plan and other plans or diagrams illustrating the characteristics of the built environment, architectural character analysis) and an overarching Constraints and Opportunities Plan should be used to collate and present key information, i.e. topography, site boundaries, rights of ways, views in and out, ecology and landscaping, flood mapping, utilities, etc.
+2.2.5 The context analysis and conclusions will generally need to be conveyed through various plans and writing, for example a Movement Plan and a Green and Blue Infrastructure (GBI) Plan.
+Other plans or diagrams that illustrate the characteristics of the built environment, for example architectural character analysis and Constraints and Opportunities plans, should be used to collate key information, such as topography, site boundaries, rights of ways, views in and out, ecology and landscaping, flood mapping and utilities.